btilmon/holoCu/README.md

 </div>

 ## CVPR 2023 Demo Video [(High Resolution Youtube Link)](https://www.youtube.com/watch?v=31lPWl-AU_w&feature=youtu.be)
 <p align="center">This is a demo of real-time adaptive active stereo with our holographic projector using the full version of holoCu.
-The demo runs self contained on a NVIDIA Jetson Nano (Tegra X1 embedded GPU).
+The demo runs self contained on a NVIDIA Jetson Nano (Tegra X1 Maxwell 256-core embedded GPU).
 See the YouTube link for a higher resolution demo.</p>

 <div style="display: flex; justify-content: center;">
   <div style="text-align: center;">